cs3398-romulans-fromrouterspace/CS3398-Romulans-S2019/README.md

 ## Team Accomplishments

 Kendra:
-    Added a button for the admin in team_sort/app/views/groups/index.html.
-Will be adding functionality to this button in next sprint.
+    Added a button for the admin in team_sort/app/views/groups/index.html for editing teams.
+Also changed previous sort button  to a different icon located in the same file.
+The edit teams button will pull all teams/ team members and allow the admin to make changes to the team such as delete member or move a member to a different team.
+Kendra was not able to get this functionally in this sprint as it is a huge learning curve, having never worked with Ruby.
+For the next sprint Kendra will work on adding functionally to this button.